 - Is located in the Rights and Responsibilities section of the Student Handbook and PDF version

-- Student Organizations Alcohol & Social Events Procedures (PDF)
+- Student Organizations Alcohol and Social Events Procedures (PDF)

-- Greek Alcohol & Social Events Procedures (PDF)
+- Greek Alcohol and Social Events Procedures (PDF)

 - Possible Consequences for Alcohol Policy Violations